 Annex I: WP8 SA4 Effort report

-The following table provides and overview of the committed and declared effort for Work Package 8 and covers the period of PM35 to PM48.
+The following table provides an overview of the committed and declared effort for Work Package 8 and covers the period of PM35 to PM48.
 As a consequence, final effort figures at the end of the project may slightly divert from the figures given in this report at the time of writing.